blockie710/LightHostFork/readme.md

 # NovaHost

-A simple VST/AU/VST3/LADSPA/LV2/AAX/ARA/AU v3 plugin host for macOS, Windows, and Linux that sits in the menu/task bar.
+A modern VST/AU/VST3/LADSPA/LV2/AAX/ARA/AU v3 plugin host for macOS, Windows, and Linux that sits in the menu/task bar.

 ## Features